Dedicated, experienced professionals

 Jan joined the Foundation April of 2017.
 She is a change leader, strategic partner, facilitator and coach who brings deep passion and experience to her work with leaders, teams and organizations.
 Perhaps equal to Jan’s depth of passion and experience is her commitment to building leadership capacity and operational excellence that leads to sustainable, thriving organizations and communities.
 Jan has over 30 years of experience working with leaders and teams.
 She has worked within and across-sectors and geography in her leadership roles with organizations focused on manufacturing, outdoor education, the environment, leadership and consulting.
 Jan has led organizations and initiatives that have focused on quality, safety and operational excellence; designing great places to work; strategic and fundraising planning; creating an internal training institute; multi-location mergers; developing regional and statewide leadership; and engaging millennial leaders in local communities.
 Jan has a BA in Journalism from the University of Georgia; a Master’s Degree in Human Resource / Organizational Development from American University and NTL;Leadership Coaching certification from Georgetown University; and is both a graduate of and current Program Director of MDF’s Leadership Maine and past Program Director of the ICL and now Lift360’s Leadership Intensive.

-Most recently Kathleen worked at the Network for Regional Healthcare Improvement, helping lead internal and external communications, media relations, and social media outreach.
 Kathy is an award winning storyteller with extensive experience as a broadcast journalist and corporate communicator.
-She led executive and employee communications with Martin’s Point Healthcare, an 800-employee non-profit organization based in Portland, Maine that operates two health insurance programs and seven clinical practices.
-Prior to that, Kathy was an investigative reporter in several markets across the country, most recently in Maine where she also hosted and delivered stories for the evening magazine program, “207”.
-As a speaker coach for Ted Talks, Kathy helps executives, front line employees, artists and community members weave storytelling and visual aids into presentations to make them engaging and compelling.
-Kathy lives in the Portland area with her husband, twin sons, and overly affectionate Weimeraner dogs.
+She joined the MDF family in late 2017 having led internal and external communications, media relations, and social media outreach for national and statewide organizations.
+Kathy is also an investigative reporter who has worked in several markets across the country, most recently in Maine where she also hosted and delivered stories for the evening magazine program, “207”.
+As a longtime speaker coach for TED Talks, Kathy helps executives, front line employees, artists and community members weave storytelling and visual aids into presentations to make them engaging and compelling.
+Kathy lives in the Portland area with her husband, twin sons, and a menagerie of pets.
+Her passions include yoga, writing historical fiction, and exploring Maine’s outdoor treasures.

 “MDF is a special creature of state law enabled to bring private sector thinking and experience to state government planning and program implementation.
 There is no other entity like it.”Kay Rand, Managing Director, Bernstein Shur Government Solutions LLC